graphql-java/graphql-java/docs/sdldirectives.rst

 Notice the SDL definition did not have a ``format`` argument yet once the directive wiring is applied, it is added to the field definition and hence clients can begin to use it.

+Please note that graphql-java does not ship with this implementation.
+It is merely provided here as an example of what you could add yourself.

 Chaining Behaviour
 ------------------